2i2c-org/infrastructure/docs/tutorials/setup.md

 1. Look for the cluster you want to try accessing - there is one cluster per directory inside `config/clusters`.
-2. Run `python3 deployer use-cluster-credentials` from the terminal, and this will authenticate you to the correct kubernetes cluster!
+2. Run `python3 deployer use-cluster-credentials CLUSTER_NAME` from the terminal, and this will authenticate you to the correct kubernetes cluster!

 You can test this out by running `kubectl get node`, which should list the nodes in the kubernetes cluster selected.

+The `use-cluster-credentials` subcommand actually creates a new shell and sets environment variables to allow access to the chosen cluster, so make sure to run `exit` or `Ctrl`+`D`/`Cmd`+`D` when you are finished.